JimmyKenMerchant/RaspberryPi/sound_box/README.md

 * By disabling video signal, the output from the 3.5mm jack may be possible for stable use.

 * The line level of 3.5mm jack is not tested.
 It seems to be so high.
 Absolutely, don't use your earphones for safety of your ears.

+* The sample rate is 3.2Khz, so A4 Becomes 444.4Hz with no jitter.

+**About PCM Output**

+* The sampling rate is adjusted to 3.1680Khz for fitting A4 to 440Hz as opposed to the PWM0/1 output.

+* This sampling rate has jitter.
+Your DAC is needed its jitter remover.

+* SCLK (System Clock) / MCLK (Master Clock) is not supported because modern ICs on your DAC generates the clock by itself.

 **Compatibility**